Mary Elitch Long: Opening of the Gardens

 On May 1, 1890, the Elitches opened their Elitch's Zoological Gardens and Grand Pavilion Theatre to the public.

-Many famous friends of Elitch's were in attendance on opening day including P.T.
+Many famous friends were in attendance on opening day including P.T.
 Barnum, actor James O'Neill, Denver Mayor Wolfe Londoner, Colorado senators Edward O. Wolcott and Horace Tabor.

-John and Mary had a very successful year, clearing some $35,000 (or $775,000 in present-day dollars), so John organized a traveling show, the Goodyear, Shilling & Elitch minstrel troupe to tour through the winter.
-The troupe played in many Colorado theatres before moving on to California, where John contracted pneumonia and died on March 10, 1891, leaving Mary a 35-year-old widow.
+John and Mary had a very successful year, clearing some $35,000 (or $775,000 in present-day dollars), so John organized a traveling show, the Goodyear, Elitch & Shilling minstrel troupe to tour through the winter.
+The troupe played in many Colorado theatres before moving on to California, where John contracted pneumonia and died on March 10, 1890, leaving Mary a 35-year-old widow.

 Lady of the Gardens

 After John's passing, Mary assumed management of the park and ran the zoo, the gardens and the theatre.

 For the 1893 summer season, Elitch Gardens employed the Frank Norcross Company.
 It was the first full-length season of summer stock.
 The first stock play presented at Elitch Theatre was Nancy and Company by Augustin Daly.
 It opened on June 10, 1893.

 1896 was the second stock season and J. H. Huntley was signed to direct the resident stock company, headed by leading actress Jennie Kennark.
 The season opened with the play, Rosedale, by Lester Wallack.

-In 1900 she married Thomas Long and in 1916 she was forced to sell Elitch Gardens to John Mulvihill.
+In 1900, she married Thomas Long.
+In 1916, she was forced to sell Elitch Gardens to John Mulvihill.
 In the agreement the park would keep the Elitch name, Mary Elitch Long would be allowed to continue living in her bungalow on the property, earning $50 a month allowance, plus two boxes at the Elitch Theatre were always reserved for her and her friends.
 Thomas Long died in an automobile accident in 1920.

-Later Years and Death
+Later years and death

-Mary lived in the gardens until the last years of her life, when she moved across the street to live with family.
-She died on July 16, 1936 at 80yrs old.
+She lived in the gardens until the last years of her life, when she moved across the street to live with family.
+She died on July 16, 1936, aged 80.